William-Robert-Robertson/Ice-Cream/README.md

 Blending milk from the fridge and banana at room temperature then drizzling in molten chocolate doesn't work - the mixture is too warm for chocolate to form Stracciatella - cooling it then making the ice cream the ice cream still seems to go brown - a lot of the chocolate also seems to sink to the bottom - try adding chocolate later on - more development needed.

 ### Sabayon cream

+Seperate egg whites and yolks the day before and use the whites to make meringues

 Under development...\
 Egg yolk\
 Wine (sweet)\